 A Client MUST accept all Topic Alias values greater than 0 and less than or equal to the Maximum Alias value that it sent in the CONNECT packet.

 The Topic Alias mappings used by the Client and Server are independent from each other.
-Thus when a Client sends a PUBLISH containing a Topic Alias value of 1 to a Server and the Server sends a PUBLISH with a Topic Alias value of 1 to that Client they will in general refer be referring to different Topics.
+Thus when a Client sends a PUBLISH containing a Topic Alias value of 1 to a Server and the Server sends a PUBLISH with a Topic Alias value of 1 to that Client they will in general be referring to different Topics.

 Reply Topic